Our Working Committees and Liaisons

 The Building Code Committee was established to offer expertise in the areas where green construction practices and limitations on pesticide tools may impede pest management professionals from solving structural pest problems.
 The committee has advised this group on issues such as structural integrated pest management (IPM), termite control construction practices and fumigation pest control.

-The committee also responds to proposed changes to the international building codes and green building standards that could affect the effectiveness of pest control or pest control regulation.
+The committee also responds to proposed changes to the international building codes and green building standards that could detrimentally affect pest control or pest control regulation.
 Proposed revisions to building codes are reviewed for impact on state pest control regulatory programs and the effectiveness of pest control, and revisions are proposed, as appropriate, that help facilitate and promote good structural pest management.
 The committee develops and provides resources and guidance to state lead agencies on building construction practices and state and local building codes.

 Recent activities: